 Several chords change accordingly if scale degree 7 is raised to the leading tone, one half step below the tonic.
 This occurs in the harmonic minor scale, although it is important to point out that scale degree 7 is typically only raised for the chords on scale degrees 5 (especially to form the dominant or dominant seventh) and 7 (creating a diminished leading tone triad, often used as a dominant substitute):

 In the end, composers are free to do as they wish.
-Study the laws of harmony, and ultimately let your ears be your guide.
+It’s essential to study the laws of harmony, though ultimately your ears should be your guide.